Advice for Mature-Aged Solo Travellers

 Solo Travel Advice for Mature-Aged Travellers

-We have summarised the steps for you to take in order to make your solo travel dream a reality.
+We have summarised the steps for you to take in order to make your solo travel dream a reality for single travel tours 50 and over seeking a travel group to join.
 Odyssey Traveller is easily reached by email or phone .
 Our friendly and experienced staff can help design the adventure you are seeking.

 The first step is to sit down and really think about the kind of holiday you want.

 Is it an exotic journey across Japan by rail?
 Perhaps you want to indulge your passions – for history, for archaeology, perhaps even Scandinavian architecture and design.
 The challenges of a walking tour might build up your confidence so that you can return home fitter and ready to take on anything.
 Or perhaps you just want to discover as much of the world as you can.
 Once you have determined the type of holiday you are craving, narrow it down to some dream destinations.
 Time of year is something to bear in mind.
 This will influence how practical your dream destination might be.
 Our article on responsible travel might point you toward some places you had never even thought of!